vkperumal/pre-commit-demo/README.md

     pre-commit run <hook_id> # runs particular hook
     ```

-Windows Users follow below steps:
+## Windows Users follow below steps

 - Install [Chocolatey](https://chocolatey.org/install#individual) which will help in installing tools easily.
 This is like apt for Windows.